AmitKapilaCodeIns/tennis-club/README.md

 -   The buttons are styled to match the overall look and feel of the site.
     [Navbar buttons use custom styling](https://github.com/AmitKapilaCodeIns/tennis-club/compare/cb7680af33262c3b0a04a0398db6a8705b21417f...501e0f9df51ed96b1a960e60a40209c0798d1a2c)
     [Buttons on the page are also styled](https://github.com/AmitKapilaCodeIns/tennis-club/compare/a076573f8f9bba63e1169bb4e1d66d5136f00ae7...908ae2c77ae83d1886cd4863750053cea69472bd)
--   The primary font Prompt was chosen for it's harmonious and simple feel.
+-   The primary font Prompt was chosen for its harmonious and simple feel.
 The secondary Noto Serif elegantly makes large text stand out without looking ungainly.
 -   The icons used were chosen for their obvious meaning and purpose so that they can be understood by everyone.
     ![Image of the navbar and the logo Richings](./documentation/navbar.png)
 -   Dynamic Footer: the website boasts a dynamic footer section that provides essential links, such as social media profiles, contact information, and opening times, ensuring easy access to relevant content and enhancing user engagement.
 The text is clearly contrasted standing out against the background.
 This helps the visually impaired to see information clearly.
 When the telephone number is clicked on the user is prompted to initiate a phone call & when the email address is clicked on a new email window is initiated, enhancing customer engagement.